jvitormichels/jvitormichels/README.md

 <br>

 - 🔭 I'm currently looking for jobs as backend developer
-- 🌱 Working my way up through [backend dev roadmap](https://roadmap.sh/backend)
+- 🌱 Working my way up through [backend dev roadmap](https://roadmap.sh/backend), currently learning about GCP.
 - 💡 I'm also learning 3D modeling as a hobby
 - ✨ I’m looking to learn and collaborate on open source projects!
 - 📫 You can reach me in jvitormichels@gmail.com